RandonneursUSA/rusa_theme/README.md

 # rusa_theme

-The RUSA theme based on Classy
+The RUSA theme for Drupal

+This theme was originally designed by Ian Hands as a subtheme of Zircon

+The current version is a subtheme of Classy and is compatible with Drupal 10 and 11